ecadlabs/taquito/docs/estimate.md

 ### Estimate a transfer operation

 The following example shows an estimate of the fees associated with transferring 2ꜩ to `tz1h3rQ8wBxFd8L9B3d7Jhaawu6Z568XU3xY` address.
-For demonstration purpose, the signer is configured using a throw-away private key.
+For demonstration purposes, the signer is configured using a throw-away private key.

 ```js live noInline
 // import { TezosToolkit } from '@taquito/taquito';